Blow-up of solutions of critical elliptic equations in three dimensions: Introduction and main results

 Let us briefly comment on these items.
-Assumptions (a), (b) and (f) are modest regularity assumptions, which can probably be further relaxed with more effort.
-Assumption (d) is not severe, as we know from \cite[Corollary 2.2]{FrKoKo1} that any critical $a$ satisfies $a \leq 0$ on $\mathcal N_a$.
-In particular, it is fulfilled if $a$ is a negative constant, which is the original Br\'ezis--Peletier setting \cite{BrPe}.
-Concerning assumption (e) we first note that $\phi_a \in C^2(\Omega)$ by Lemma \ref{lemma C2}.
-We believe that assumption (e) is `generically' true.
+Assumptions (a) and (b) are modest regularity assumptions, which can probably be further relaxed with more effort.
+Concerning assumption (d) we first note that $\phi_a \in C^2(\Omega)$ by Lemma \ref{lemma C2}, and therefore any point in $\mathcal N_a$ is a critical point of $\phi_a$, see \eqref{eq:druet}.
+We believe that assumption (d) is `generically' true.
 (For results in this spirit, but in the noncritical case $a\equiv 0$, see \cite{MiPi}.)
-Assumption (e) holds, in particular, if $\Omega$ a ball and $a$ is a constant, as can be verified by explicit computation.
+The corresponding assumption for $a\equiv 0$ appears frequently in the literature, for instance, in \cite{Re2,dPDoMu}.
+Assumption (d) holds, in particular, if $\Omega$ a ball and $a$ is a constant, as can be verified by explicit computation.

 To leading order, the blow-up behavior of solutions of \eqref{equation u} will be given by the projection of a solution \eqref{eq:uxl} of the unperturbed whole space equation to $H^1_0(\Omega)$.
 For parameters $x\in\R^3$, $\lambda>0$ we introduce $PU_{x, \lambda} \in H^1_0(\Omega)$ as the unique function satisfying